 Josquin wrote some fine music, but I cannot say that he is one of my personal favorite composers.
 While I admire elements of his style, and many of his works, I emphatically disagree with any suggestion that his music is better than that of all other composers of his generation.
 This listing is very much in a state of transition at the moment.
 Josquin's most important works are generally found only on performances that seem somewhat dated & unfocused when compared to some of the better interpretations on the list, which might include lesser material.
 However, this is starting to change with the last few releases below.
 Recent recorded emphasis on the mass cycles over the motets is also an issue, as motets makes up some of Josquin's finest music.
 Still, there is much to enjoy below, pace that the transitional nature of the discography makes for a listing that is longer that it might otherwise be.

 La Rue is another composer of the generation of Josquin who appeals to me strongly.
 His style does not make overwhelming use of any particular technical element, continuing the ideas of Ockeghem et al. in an original way.
 La Rue consequently marks something of an end to the more abstract Franco-Flemish style.
 His recorded discography is somewhat sketchy to date, finally receiving a landmark interpretation in 2010.
 Perhaps this event will begin to transform his discography, and certainly has already made ripples on this list.
 Some highly appealing material can also be found in the other renditions below, from a variety of interpreters.
 There would appear to be more to find, however, and this section continues to be among the most active.

 Gombert is perhaps the most innovative composer in the generation succeeding Josquin.
 After him, Renaissance polyphony went more toward simplification in that never-ending cycle, and so my interest wanes.
-I would like to add more material from the Gombert generation (such as Clemens), but quality programs combined with quality interpretations have been slow to appear.
+I might add more material from the Gombert generation, but outstanding programs combined with quality interpretations have been slow to appear.
 Le Jeune is a later composer who managed to be innovative in a unique way.